Thermal Imaging Confirms Unique Electromagnetic Properties of Aires Resonator Surface — ICICT 2026

 Background and Purpose

 Previous computational work by Kopyltsov and Lukyanov (2007, 2022) modeled the Aires silicon resonator as a MOSFET-like structure: when an electromagnetic field is applied, the self-affine groove pattern causes electric charge carriers to concentrate preferentially in the groove regions, producing a non-uniform charge distribution across the wafer surface.
-This concentration is the theoretical basis for the resonator’s electromagnetic interaction properties.

 The experimental question: Does the self-affine relief region of a Lifetune silicon resonator behave differently from the smooth peripheral region when both are subjected to the same temperature?
 Thermal imaging measures apparent temperature from infrared emission — if the relief region emits more infrared at the same actual temperature, it has higher emissivity, indicating higher charge carrier concentration.